reapp/new-site/source/_posts/Simplify-Flux-with-Immutable-js-and-Fynx.md

 date: 2015-03-11 12:05:28
 tags:
 ---
-It's not easy getting into Flux.
-The diagrams, upper case object keys, the mixins, and all the terminology.
-It's powerful, but for someone new to React it's a lot to take in.
+It's not exactly easy getting into Flux.
+There's a lot of terminology, and a lot of power.
+Not to mention all the different implementations.
+It's useful, but for someone new to React it's a lot to take in.

 Which is fine.
 Flux is really meant to solve problems for "big" apps.
 When your UI is handling multiple events and transforming chunks of data.